 Even if you pay a bill one day late, your credit score suffers.
-Late payments fall into several categories ranging from less than 30 days to 120-days-plus.
+Late payments fall into several categories ranging from less than 30 days to 120 days plus.
 If you’re a date late, you’re already in the first category, and your score takes a hit.
-The good news is, the longer your history is blemish-free, the more likely it is that your credit score will improve.
+The good news is, that the longer your history is blemish-free, the more likely it is that your credit score will improve.
 But improvement might be slow – a single credit transaction affects your score for six years.
 “If you are having trouble paying off your balance, at least try and make the minimum payment,” says Scott Sanders of Bridgewater Bank, the AMA subsidiary that manages the CAA MasterCard.
 Then talk to the credit card company about your options or seek credit counselling.

 2. Don’t be afraid to use your credit card.